redouard2/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

 In this project's "BEFORE" Stage, a virtual environment was deployed and exposed to the public Internet for threat actors to discover and attempt to break into the machine.
 This aimed to analyze these actors' attack patterns by attracting them to vulnerable-looking machines.
 With this plan in mind, I created a Windows virtual machine hosting a SQL database as well as a Linux server to deploy openly.
 I had both of the VM's network security groups (NSGs) configurations set to "Allow All."
-To entice these attackers even further, a storage account and key vault were deployed with public endpoints visible on the open internet.
+A storage account and key vault were deployed to further entice these attackers, with public endpoints visible on the open internet.
 In this stage, Microsoft Sentinel monitored the unsecured environment using logs aggregated by the Log Analytics workspace.

 ## Attack Maps Before Hardening / Security Controls

 <b>This attack map shows the traffic allowed by a Network Security Group with all traffic allowed inbound</b>

 ![image](https://github.com/redouard2/Azure-SOC/assets/73624384/228e66fc-0588-4854-a73a-4c1568c4c9ca)

 <b>This attack map shows all the attempts threat actors trying to access the Linux virtual machine via SSH</b>

 ![image](https://github.com/redouard2/Azure-SOC/assets/73624384/beb48b46-eb48-486d-9c55-129e96a2d0b6)

 <b>This attack map shows all the attempts threat actors trying to access the Microsoft SQL Database Server within the Windows virtual machine</b>

 ![image](https://github.com/redouard2/Azure-SOC/assets/73624384/36c73c5f-2c24-415d-8a2b-148e489b1625)

 <b>This attack map shows all the attempts threat actors trying to access the Windows virtual machine via RDP</b>

 ![image](https://github.com/redouard2/Azure-SOC/assets/73624384/3a4bce02-03d6-449b-bc87-d4118ea551f0)

 ## Metrics Before Hardening / Security Controls